 Thus, the value of the VMI Endowment from FY 2009 to FY 2018 has increased by $257.1 million or 109%.

 Prudent management is one way to ensure that the value of VMI Endowment enjoys steady growth.
-In Fiscal Year 2016, the VMI Family made $77.1 million in gifts and commitments in support of the Institute, and much of this money was directed toward new and existing endowments.
+Successful fundraising is necessary, too.
+In Fiscal Year 2018, the VMI Family made $51.2 million in gifts and commitments in support of the Institute, and much of this money was directed toward new and existing endowments.

 Finally, the members of VMI Investment Holdings LLC as well as the leaders of the Institute and the VMI Alumni Agencies are mindful that the long-term health of the VMI Endowment is essential to the long-term success of the Institute.
 Therefore, they are committed to ensuring a growing pool of private money is available to VMI—and to executing their responsibilities as stewards of these vital funds with care and diligence.